Hybrid Lyapunov and Barrier Function-Based Control with Stabilization Guarantees: Introduction

-As this approach was introduced assuming that the control input directly influences the first-order derivative of the \gls{CBF}, some research has aimed to extend it to higher-order systems.
-Some techniques use the notion of \glspl{HOCBF}, in which a Lyapunov-like condition for safety is imposed on a higher-order time derivative of the \gls{CBF} that is directly influenced by the control input \cite{nguyen2016exponential}, \cite{xiao2021high}, \cite{tan2021high}.
-Alternatively, one can devise \glspl{CBF} for higher-order systems through backstepping, a well-established technique to design \glspl{CLF} for cascaded systems \cite{sepulchre2012constructive}, which has been adapted for \glspl{CBF} \cite{taylor2022safe}.
-Backstepping allows recursively designing a \gls{CBF} for the full system using a \gls{CBF} and a controller designed only for the top-level subsystem, simplifying the process compared to directly finding a \gls{CBF} for the entire system.
+Since the original approach assumes that the control input directly affects the first-order time derivative of the CBF, some research has focused on its extension to higher-order systems.
+One direction involves High-Order Control Barrier Functions (HOCBFs), where a Lyapunov-like safety condition is imposed on a higher-order time derivative of the CBF that is affected by the input \cite{nguyen2016exponential}, \cite{xiao2021high}, \cite{tan2021high}.
+Alternatively, one can devise CBFs for higher-order systems via backstepping - a well-established technique for CLF design in cascaded systems \cite{sepulchre2012constructive}, which has been adapted for CBFs \cite{taylor2022safe}.
+This method simplifies the design process by recursively building a CBF for the full system from a CBF designed only for the top-level subsystem.

-Research has also been conducted on extending this method to encompass complex safety specifications.
-Some approaches directly incorporate multiple \glspl{CBF} into the control design by enforcing multiple \gls{CBF} constraints within the \gls{QP} framework \cite{rauscher2016constrained}, \cite{breeden2023compositions}.
-Other strategies merge complex safety requirements into a single \gls{CBF}, usually via Boolean logic operations such as AND, OR, and negation, initially established by nonsmooth barrier functions \cite{glotfelter2017nonsmooth}, \cite{ glotfelter2020nonsmooth}.
-Most recently, in \cite{molnar2023composing}, the authors propose an algorithmic scheme to construct a single smooth \gls{CBF} through Boolean logic and smooth approximations of the maximum and minimum functions.
-This strategy is capable of addressing multiple logical compositions of safety constraints, i.e., arbitrary combinations of AND and OR logic.
+Research has also focused on extending this framework to handle more complex safety objectives.
+Some works directly incorporate multiple CBFs into the control design by enforcing multiple CBF constraints within the QP formulation \cite{rauscher2016constrained}, \cite{breeden2023compositions}.
+Other works merge complex safety requirements into a single CBF, usually via Boolean logic operations, such as AND, OR, and negation, initially established using nonsmooth CBFs \cite{glotfelter2017nonsmooth}, \cite{ glotfelter2020nonsmooth}.
+Most recently, in \cite{molnar2023composing}, the authors propose an algorithmic scheme to design a single smooth CBF through Boolean logic and smooth maximum and minimum approximations, which can address multiple logical compositions of safety constraints.